 Youth Offending and Targeted Prevention Service (YOTPS)

 The transfer from primary to secondary school can be daunting, in order to make things as smooth as possible for our students we have a transition programme in place.
 During the Summer Term, liaison meetings are held with the primary schools.
-This allows information about students with SEN to be transferred so that it can be used in IEPs and to inform the support required from the start.
+This allows information about students with SEN to be transferred so that it can be used in Student Support Summaries and to inform the Year 7 groupling process.

 Year 7 Target setting for students with EHC Plans